 Last year there was a ton of back and forth about the iPhone 12 release date and Apple eventually pushed its announcements into October due to the strain caused by the coronavirus.

-As of right now, the iPhone 13 release date looks like it’s on track for September rather than October, but that could certainly change down the road.
+As of right now, the iPhone 13 release date looks like it’s on track for September rather than October.

 Bloomberg’s Debby Wu and Mark Gurman, reliable sources, claim all of Apple’s iPhone 13 models are “expected to be announced in September, earlier than last year’s October introduction partly thanks to the supply chain recovering.”